nicola-lunghi/TonexOneController/WebConfiguration.md

 - Enable support for the X-Vive MD1 Midi bridge device (default: on)

 ### Wired Midi
-- Enable support for wired Midi
+- Enable support for wired Midi.
+CAUTION: this should only be enabled when the correct hardware has been connected.
+If not, random preset switching may occur!
 - Midi channel: select the desired Midi channel to use with Wired Midi.

 ### Preset Twice Toggle